-The Doctor of Philosophy (Ph.D.)
-Program is designed to provide students with critical-thinking, communication skills, and interdisciplinary research training that are necessary for establishing independent research careers.
-Students receive research training in the world-class laboratories of faculty in areas of cell biology, cellular and molecular neuroscience, epigenetics, cancer biology, stem cell biology, gastrointestinal biology and cellular metabolism.
-In the CMB track, students will acquire a combined course (minimum 24) and research credits (minimum 30) of 60, before completing dissertation research under our CMB track faculty.
-Graduate teaching assistantship, research assistantship and various fellowships are available for eligible Ph.D. students.
+Rutgers-Newark houses the Cell and Molecular Biology (CMB) track and the program is designed to provide students with critical-thinking, communication skills and interdisciplinary research training that are necessary for establishing independent research careers.
+The students receive research training in the world-class laboratories of faculty in areas of cell biology, cellular and molecular neuroscience, epigenetics, cancer biology, stem cell biology, gastrointestinal biology and cellular metabolism.

 Typical Ph.D.
 Student Progression

 Year 1: Rotation 1 and Rotation 2, Course works

 Year 2: Course works, Dissertation research, Qualifying Exam

 Year 3: Thesis prospectus, Thesis committee meetings, Dissertation research,

 Year 4: Dissertation research, Thesis committee meetings